Vancouver is an expensive place to live. There are though hundreds of affordable, cheap and even free ways to enjoy the Lower Mainland on a budget.

 Other Best Places on a Budget

-- Robson Square offers free ice skating – but you’ll need to rent skates if you don’t have your own – from mid-November until the middle of February, weather permitting.
+- Robson Square – the venue offers free ice skating in winter from mid-November until the middle of February, weather permitting.
+You’ll need to rent skates, however, if you don’t have your own.

-- IKEA isn’t really a “best place” to visit, unless you’re looking for home furnishings, affordable cafeteria food and a place with free child care while you shop.
+- IKEA – the large Swedish home furnishings store.
+It isn’t really a “best place” to visit, unless you’re looking for home furnishings.
+It does have affordable cafeteria food though, and a place with free childcare while you shop.